High-Order Localized Dissipation Weighted Compact Nonlinear Scheme for Shock- and Interface-Capturing in Compressible Flows: Numerical methods

 \subsection{Modified adaptive central-upwind (CU-M2) nonlinear interpolation}

-Both versions of nonlinear weights given by Eq.~\ref{eq:CU6_nonlinear_weights_1} and Eq.~\ref{eq:CU6_nonlinear_weights_2} respectively are not numerically dissipative enough in large gradient regions to regularize the solutions.
-In \cite{hu2011scale}, Hu et al. proposed the following modified version A of nonlinear weights to capture strong shocks when large value of $C$ is used for scale-separation:
+Both versions of nonlinear weights given by equation~\eqref{eq:CU6_nonlinear_weights_1} and equation~\eqref{eq:CU6_nonlinear_weights_2} respectively are not numerically dissipative enough in large gradient regions to regularize the solutions.
+Hu and Adams~\cite{hu2011scale} proposed the following modified version A of nonlinear weights to capture strong shocks when large value of $C$ is used for scale-separation:

-where $q$ is a positive integer and $\chi = 1.0e8$ is a large positive dimensional constant.
-Interpolation with the nonlinear weights in Eq.~\ref{eq:CU6_M2_nonlinear_weights} is called CU-M2 interpolation in this paper.
-Although it was shown that WENO scheme with the nonlinear weights in Eq.~\ref{eq:CU6_M2_nonlinear_weights} can capture a Mach 10 shock in \cite{hu2011scale}, this form of nonlinear weights has the dismerit that $\chi$ is a dimensional parameter that makes the overall method scale-variant.
+where $q$ is a positive integer and $\chi = 1.0\mathrm{e}{8}$ is a large positive dimensional constant.
+Interpolation with the nonlinear weights in equation~\eqref{eq:CU6_M2_nonlinear_weights} is called CU-M2 interpolation in this paper.
+Although it was shown that WENO scheme with the nonlinear weights in equation~\eqref{eq:CU6_M2_nonlinear_weights} can capture a Mach 10 shock~\cite{hu2011scale}, this form of nonlinear weights has the dismerit that $\chi$ is a dimensional parameter that makes the overall method scale-variant.